-Citizen Space has a "save and return" feature, which is designed to enable an individual respondent to save their in-progress response partway through and return to it at a later time via a link they receive in an email - you can read more about how the feature works in this article.
+Citizen Space has a 'save and return' feature, which is designed to enable an individual respondent to save their in-progress response partway through and return to it at a later time via a link they receive in an email.

 Some Citizen Space customers make use of this feature to allow multiple people from the same responding organisation or household to contribute to a single online response.
 This can be achieved by the following steps: